AJWest22/weather-app/weather-app/README.md

 1. When trying to access the weather icon, description and code, when filtering the code, it couldn't be used using dot notation, like the others.
 I had to access it using chaining, this is why there are question marks around those objects.

 2. When filtering GroupThree there was an issue with the variables not locading and saying objects were undefined.
 This was fixed by rechecking the spelling of the variables/objects, and copying and pasting in the right values, and spellings.

-3. I had a few accidents organising the JSON file, I mixed up the days so some were being called twice, and also mixed up the variable names.
-Hence why there are some variable changes as evidenced in the commits of this project.

-4. When calling objects from the JSON file often they came up as undefined, this was normally due to typos, however with the objects in the weather aray such as icon/code/description, the only way to get them to display was through chaining them.
+3. When calling objects from the JSON file often they came up as undefined, this was normally due to typos, however with the objects in the weather aray such as icon/code/description, the only way to get them to display was through chaining them.
 I have discussed this in more detail in the bugs seciton of this README.

 ### CSS Development